dadadel/pyment/README.md

 The tool can only at the time offer to generate patches or get a list of the new docstrings.

-The functions definitions on several lines are not yet managed, that is for instance:

-    def func(param1,
-             param2,
-             param3):

 *Note*:
-It is called "groups style", the kind of docstring like:
+It is called "groups style", the kind of GoogleDoc style, with docstrings like:

     """
     This is a groups style docs.